 How old was David when he killed Goliath?

-This is an example – one of the many events in David’s life which have hints at his age, but no more.
+This is one of the many events in David’s life which include hints at his age, but no more.

 We do not know how old David was when he killed Goliath; the clearest detail we know about his age is in this verse: